-The ISO's January 13 filing of updated FCM Cost of New Entry ("CONE"), Net CONE and Offer Review Trigger Price ("ORTP") values remains pending.
+The ISO's January 13, 2017 filing of updated FCM Cost of New Entry ("CONE"), Net CONE and Offer Review Trigger Price ("ORTP") values remains before the FERC, awaiting a FERC quorum and an ISO-NE amendment-type filing re-starting the 60-day statutory clock.
 With respect to CONE and Net CONE, the ISO will use a gas-fired simple cycle combustion-turbine ("CT") as the reference technology for the updated values, \$11.35 and \$8.04, respectively.
 The ISO will use a Capacity factor of 32%, resulting in a \$11.02 ORTP for on-shore wind resources.
 The ISO requested a March 15, 2017 effective date for the new values to coincide with the beginning of the administrative cycle for FCA12.
 The CONE & ORTP Updates were not supported by the Participants Committee when considered at the January 6 meeting.
 Comments on this filing were due on or before February 3.
-Doc-less interventions were filed by Avangrid, Brookfield, Calpine, ConEd, Dominion, Eversource, Exelon, FirstLight, LSPower, National Grid, NextEra, NRG, PSEG, and Cogentrix (out-of-time).
+Doc-less interventions were filed by Avangrid, Brookfield, Calpine, ConEd, Dominion, Eversource, Exelon, FirstLight, LSPower, National Grid, NextEra, NRG, PSEG, and Cogentrix31 (out-of-time).
 Comments were filed by NEPOOL (identifying concerns and alternatives presented and reviewed in the course of the stakeholder process preceding the filing) and NESCOE (supporting the CONE/Net CONE values as overall reasonable updates reflecting changed market outcomes and market designs).
 NEPGA filed a protest (challenging the ISO's proposal to base Net CONE for FCA12 on a greenfield simple-cycle combustion turbine).
 The ISO answered the NEPGA protest on February 17.
 NEPGA answered the ISO's February 17 answer on March 6 and the ISO answered NEPGA's March 6 answer on March 21.

+Amendment-Type Filing Deferring Statutory Deadline.
 On March 6, the ISO submitted, in light of the contested nature of this proceeding and the lack of a FERC quorum, an amendment-type filing to extend indefinitely the date by which the FERC would otherwise have been required to act on the January 13 filing or have the filing become effective by operation of law.
 The ISO committed to submit a further amendment-type filing, triggering a new 60-day statutory action date, "at the appropriate time" (presumably once the FERC has a quorum).
 In the meantime, the ISO stated that the proposed March 15, 2017 effective date for the CONE and ORTP Updates remains unchanged and will be used for the administration of FCA12.
 Comments on the ISO's March 6 filing were due on or before March 27.
 NEPOOL filed limited comments seeking acknowledgement in any final order that the ISO's actions not be construed to have any precedential effect in future contested Section 205 proceedings where the FERC does have a quorum.